 Any artist worth their salt will say that as much as it's nice for people to say 'I love your work', approval isn't as useful as someone you respect giving you actionable criticism that will allow you to improve your work.
 I love it when someone gives me a tip or trick and then my work evolves a little.
 It's amazing.
 If you take anything away from this post: if you give critique always explain HOW that person can put your guidance into action.
 If you can't tell them how to do that, because you don't know how, don't give critique.

 It is not You versus Them.

-Good ways to phrase your constructive criticism
+Find good ways to phrase your constructive criticism.

 First of all don't jump straight in throwing advice around.
 You'll probably step on someones toes.
 We aren't stupid.
 Half the time we know what's wrong with our artwork anyway.
 This is all about good manners and RESPECT.

 Your goal is to help the artist and they might just not want your help.
 So we need to assess the situation first and allow the artist time to warm up to our style of critique and encourage them to feel safe listening to our thoughts, and to share theirs in return.